Hove, Belgium

 Hove (/nl/) is a municipality (gemeente) located in the Belgian province of Antwerp.
 The municipality only comprises the town of Hove proper.
 In 2021, Hove had a total population of 8,287.
 The total area is 5.99 km^{2}.

 Situated roughly 9 km from Antwerp, the provincial capital, Hove is renowned for its exclusivity, and it is often cited as one of Belgium's most affluent areas.
-Residents are willing to invest significantly to reside here, drawn by its reputation as one of the nation's safest havens.
-Consequently, Hove clinched the 4th spot on the list of Belgian municipalities ranked by average annual income per capita in 2021.
+In 2025, Hove ranked fourth on the list of most expensive municipalities in the Flemish Region (after Knokke-Heist, Sint-Martens-Latem, and Kraainem), and fourth on the list of Belgian municipalities ranked based on the average annual income of the population in 2021.